Root-finding algorithm: Interpolation

 Many root-finding processes work by interpolation.
 This consists in using the last computed approximate values of the root for approximating the function by a polynomial of low degree, which takes the same values at these approximate roots.
 Then the root of the polynomial is computed and used as a new approximate value of the root of the function, and the process is iterated.

-Two values allow interpolating a function by a polynomial of degree one (that is approximating the graph of the function by a line).
+Interpolating two values yields a line: a polynomial of degree one.
 This is the basis of the secant method.
-Three values define a quadratic function, which approximates the graph of the function by a parabola.
-This is Muller's method.

-Regula falsi is also an interpolation method, which differs from the secant method by using, for interpolating by a line, two points that are not necessarily the last two computed points.
+Regula falsi is also an interpolation method that interpolates two points at a time but it differs from the secant method by using two points that are not necessarily the last two computed points.
+Three values define a parabolic curve: a quadratic function.
+This is the basis of Muller's method.

 Iterative methods

 Although all root-finding algorithms proceed by iteration, an iterative root-finding method generally uses a specific type of iteration, consisting of defining an auxiliary function, which is applied to the last computed approximations of a root for getting a new approximation.
-The iteration stops when a fixed point (up to the desired precision) of the auxiliary function is reached, that is when the new computed value is sufficiently close to the preceding ones.
+The iteration stops when a fixed point of the auxiliary function is reached to the desired precision, i.e., when a new computed value is sufficiently close to the preceding ones.

 Newton's method (and similar derivative-based methods)

 Newton's method assumes the function f to have a continuous derivative.
 Newton's method may not converge if started too far away from a root.
-However, when it does converge, it is faster than the bisection method, and is usually quadratic.
+However, when it does converge, it is faster than the bisection method; its order of convergence is usually quadratic whereas the bisection method's is linear.
 Newton's method is also important because it readily generalizes to higher-dimensional problems.
-Newton-like methods with higher orders of convergence are the Householder's methods.
+Householder's methods are a class of Newton-like methods with higher orders of convergence.
 The first one after Newton's method is Halley's method with cubic order of convergence.

 Secant method

 Replacing the derivative in Newton's method with a finite difference, we get the secant method.
-This method does not require the computation (nor the existence) of a derivative, but the price is slower convergence (the order is approximately 1.6 (golden ratio)).
+This method does not require the computation (nor the existence) of a derivative, but the price is slower convergence (the order of convergence is the golden ratio, approximately 1.62).
 A generalization of the secant method in higher dimensions is Broyden's method.

 Steffensen's method

-If we use a polynomial fit to remove the quadratic part of the finite difference used in the Secant method, so that it better approximates the derivative, we obtain Steffensen's method, which has quadratic convergence, and whose behavior (both good and bad) is essentially the same as Newton's method but does not require a derivative.
+If we use a polynomial fit to remove the quadratic part of the finite difference used in the secant method, so that it better approximates the derivative, we obtain Steffensen's method, which has quadratic convergence, and whose behavior (both good and bad) is essentially the same as Newton's method but does not require a derivative.